vpsfreecz/vpsadminos/osctl-exportfs/man/man8/osctl-exportfs.8.md

 `server restart` [*options*] *name*
   Restart NFS server *name*, which has to be running in a `runit` supervision tree.

-    `-a`, `--address` *address*
-      The server will be listening on *address*, which either has to be provided or it already has to be in the server configuration.
-Note that the address is change in the server's configuration file.

-    `-n`, `--netif` *netif*
-      Override the name of the server's network interface on the host system.
-      Defaults to `nfs-<server>` or the server's preconfigured network interface name.
-The server's configuration file is updated when this option is used.

 `export ls` [*server*]
   List all exports or exports configured on *server*.